pythonik/hnbar/README.md

 # Hacker News Bar
 hnBar is a OSX menu bar application let you access Tech News site HackerNews's front page with one click
+## Installation
+git clone and open it with Xcode.
+Build and Run..
+I will provide a dmg file upon request

 ## Motivation
 A similar software cost $2 dollar on AppStroe.
 As a hacker by heart I don't wanna pay...